ArtifactDB/artifactdb-cli/books/adbcli/tutorial/permissions.md

 There are many different ways to change permissions on an existing projects.
 In order to better understand how, let's review what a permissions profile is:

-- Permissions can be defined at different scopes, with the `scope` field: version, project and global.
+- Permissions can be defined at different scopes, with the `scope` field: `version`, `project` and `global`.
 When permissions are defined within a specific version, all artifacts within that versions inherits from these permissions.
   If no version-level permissions, project-level permissions are considered (this is the most common case), and if still no permissions found, global-level permissions are considered (very rare case).
+If still no global permissions, the project is left without any permissions declared (unless the instance doesn't allow that) or default permissions are set by the instance itself (if that instance has default permissions put in place).
+This is even more rare, I would even say unexpected...
 - We can declare who can read the artifacts, using the field `read_access`, and read/write artifacts, using the field `write_access`.
 Allowed values are the same between `read_access` and `write_access`, only the access mode is different (read-only vs. read/write):